sciscandev/sciscan/README.md

 sciscan
 =======

-Development version of SciScan software
+Development version of SciScan software - Based on the version saved as: SciScan_140701